 Bluetooth has come a long way and is now a defining wireless technology with deep integration with a broad range of devices.
 From laptops, PCs, smartphones, tablets, and headphones.

 While Bluetooth versions vary, codecs do the heavy lifting of encoding and decoding audio.
-Below are the codecs that the AONIC 50 supports and what they offer.
+Below are some of the codecs that the AONIC 50 Gen 2 supports and what they offer.

 AAC – The Bluetooth codec that Apple uses.
 Excellent compression while maintaining a high bitrate.
 Doesn’t work as well on Android devices.